-We are very excited to introduce DirectFlash™ Fabric which extends the DirectFlashTM family outside of the array and into the fabrics via RDMA over converged Ethernet (also known as RoCEv2).
+In 2019, we introduced DirectFlash™ Fabric which extends the DirectFlashTM family outside of the array and into the fabrics via RDMA over converged Ethernet (also known as RoCEv2).
 DirectFlash Fabric completely revolutionizes the way applications access a FlashArray and delivers on the requirements for direct attached storage dis aggregation.
-DirectFlash Fabric is generally available as of January 16, 2019 with a non-disruptive firmware upgrade and installation of a RDMA capable NIC in the storage controlleras.
+It is generally available as of January 16, 2019 with a non-disruptive firmware upgrade and installation of a RDMA capable NIC in the storage controllers.

 To learn more, read below.